raunakhajela/mirage/README.md

 Since its a web app, you can use it on any device (in mobile phone) that has browser.

+**Note:** [Here](https://tbhaxor.me/mirage/test) is the link of how live demo of _Mirage_.
+Let it be clear, if you see any bad/abussive content plz do report or delete for FOSS community.
+Prior concern: that was not added by my

 # Features
 1. No need of backend server.
 Firebase Credentials are sufficent
 2. Fast